squidfunk/mkdocs-material/docs/reference/admonitions.md

 [:octicons-file-code-24: Source][1] · [:octicons-workflow-24: Extension][2]

-The [Admonition][2] extension, which is part of the standard Markdown library, is integrated with Material for MkDocs and can be enabled from `mkdocs.yml`:
+The [Admonition][2] extension, which is part of the standard Markdown library, is integrated with Material for MkDocs and can be enabled via `mkdocs.yml`:

 ``` yaml